deveddy-ts/test-repo/docs/adr/001-use-postgres.md

 **Alternatives Considered:**
 - MongoDB: rejected due to lack of schema enforcement and poor transactional guarantees
 - MySQL: rejected due to ecosystem inconsistency and compatibility issues
+- DynamoDB: rejected with same reason as MongoDB and MYSQL.
+- Redis: rejected because it doesn't serve as use case.